benrr101/node-taglib-sharp/docs/classes/_src_properties_.properties.md

 • get **bitsPerSample**(): number

-*Defined in src/properties.ts:88*

 Gets the number of bits per sample in the audio represented by the current instance.
-This value is equal to the first non-zero quantization, or zero if no lossless autio codecs were found in the current instance.
+This value is equal to the first non-zero quantization, or zero if no lossless audio codecs were found in the current instance.

 **Returns:** number